California mule deer: Distribution

 This subspecies, O. h. californicus, is widespread throughout northern and central California in the California coastal prairie, as well as inner coastal ranges and interior mountains, especially the Sierra Nevada.
 This deer is much less frequently found on the floor of the interior valleys, and then mostly frequently in riparian zones.
-Additionally, mule deer are migratory mammals.
 In northern areas including Inyo and Mono counties, their summer ranges are typically located at higher elevations and are characterized by a higher plant density for foraging and fawning areas.
 They will migrate to lower elevations with more limited food during the winter as the higher elevations become covered with snow.
 In more southern areas of California including the San Bernardino mountains this migratory shift consists of seasonal elevations migrations rather than a complete shift in ranges.

 Habitat

 The California Mule deer's habitat generally consists of hilly terrain in oak woodlands.
 They are abundant throughout Sequoia, King's Canyon, and Yosemite national parks as well as their surrounding areas.